 - 1. Retain original character-defining roof features and finish materials. - 2.
-Install green roofs and solar panels so that they do not result in a perceptible change in the building's massing, height or roofline, as seen from public street view, and do not cover or obscure distinctive roof features or finishes on primary elevations. - 3.
-For buildings with flat roofs, locate green roofs and solar installations back from the front edge of the roof (and from the exposed side edge for corner properties) to minimize their visibility from public street view. - 4.
-For buildings with sloped roofs, locate solar installations on secondary elevations to minimize their visibility from public street view, away from roof edges and ridges.
-Use low-profile panels set flush with the roof and in a complementary color with the roof finish to avoid a discordant or visually obtrusive appearance. - 5.
-Conduit for connections to electric meters should be run inside the building or in a manner that is not prominent on a primary elevation. - 6.
-Refer to the DC Historic Preservation Design Guidelines Roofs on Historic Buildings and Design Considerations for Roof Decks and Roof Additions.
+Install green roofs and solar panels so that they do not result in a perceptible change in the building's massing, height or roofline, as seen from public street view, and do not cover or obscure distinctive roof features or materials on primary elevations. - 3.
+For buildings with flat roofs, locate green roofs and solar installations back from the front edge of the roof (and from the exposed side edge for corner properties) to minimize visibility from public street view. - 4.
+For buildings with sloped roofs, locate solar installations on secondary elevations to minimize their visibility from public street view.
+If visible from public street view, use low-profile panels set flush with the roof and in a complementary color with the roof finish to avoid a discordant appearance. - 5.
+If it is necessary to install panels on a primary elevation to achieve solar efficiency, installations should be pulled away from roof edges and ridges, compositionally balanced on the roof, and not result in irregular "saw-tooth" compositions.
+Use low-profile panels set coplanar and flush with the roof, and panel and panel frames that match the color of the surrounding roof.
+The use of a solar skin or solar shingles that match the texture and appearance of the roof is encouraged. - 6.
+Conduit for connections to electric meters should be run inside the building or in a manner that is not prominent on a primary elevation.